Your Practice. Your Way.

 • Responsible for more business expenses than employee models

-• Less brand recognition compared to wirehouses
+• Less brand recognition compared to large wirehouses

 • Potential challenges in client transition during move

-• Must handle more administrative responsibilities
+• Must handle more administrative responsibilities at the practice level

 • Ongoing FINRA oversight and broker-dealer compliance requirements